 There is a saying when it comes to clothing that anything you haven’t worn in the last 12 months should be disposed of.
 That’s certainly a good rule of thumb when packing your favourite items of clothing for your move to America.

 With space at a premium you may also consider vacuum packing your clothing into ‘space bags’ to compress a considerable amount of clothes into your suitcase.
-Space bags are the perfect storage solution for movers with limited storage space, as items can be vacuum packed flat.
 They are ideal for bulky belongings such as winter clothing, bedding and soft toys.

 Our moving abroad packing tips can help offer advice when it comes to packing for your international house move.